COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos: Experimental Results

 \subsection{Collision Region Localization}

-Multiple predicted collision region heatmaps are visualized in Fig.~\ref{fig:col_heatmap}.
-In Fig.~\ref{fig:col_heatmap}(a), we use the \name \emph{Root-only} RGB model to infer the collision region heatmaps on two sequences.
-We compare to the TimeSformer baseline, which does not predict a heatmap; to get a proxy for a collision heatmap in this case, we visualize the model's spatial attention map using Attention Rollout \cite{AttentionRollout2020}.
-We observe that \name \textbf{predicts concentrated heatmaps around reasonable risky regions}.
-Moreover, the model is \textbf{accounting for the motion of the human}: in \textit{Scene 2}, the left side of the oven is closer to the person but only the right side is highlighted since the person moves in that direction.
+Next, we evaluate whether it is necessary to explicitly supervise collision region localization, or if meaningful spatial attention can emerge naturally through the prediction task itself.
+For this, we consider the single-viewpoint setting, and compare our \textit{\name Root-Only RGB} model to the ablated variant where no collision heatmap is predicted or supervised.
+We visualize the learned attention weights for this variant using Attention Rollout \cite{AttentionRollout2020}.
+Multiple predicted collision region heatmaps are visualized in Fig.~\ref{fig:col_heatmap}~(a), where we show three sampled frames for each sequence.
+We observe that our model with direct heatmap supervision produces meaningful and concentrated heatmaps around reasonable risky regions, unlike the inherent attention learned without direct heatmap supervision.
+The heatmap offers important information about the potential collision event, \eg in \textit{Scene 2}, the left side of the oven is closer to the person, but only the right side is highlighted since the person moves in that direction.

-In Fig.~\ref{fig:col_heatmap}(b), the same timestep is visualized from multiple viewpoints along with the collision region localization from the full \name RGB model.
-The localization is \textbf{consistent across viewpoints}, suggesting the model has learned a useful representation of the surrounding environment that enables spatial correspondence of the same region across viewpoints.
+In Fig.~\ref{fig:col_heatmap}~(b), we investigate if the predicted heatmaps are view-consistent.
+The same timestep is visualized from multiple viewpoints along with the collision region heatmaps from the full \name RGB model.
+The localization is consistent across viewpoints, suggesting that the model has learned a useful representation of the surrounding scene to enable spatial cross-view correspondences.